ManuelBehrendt/Mera.jl/docs/src/04_multi_Basic_Calculations.md

-### Get a Multiple Quantities
+### Get Multiple Quantities
 Get several quantities with one function call by passing an array containing the selected variables.
-*getvar* returns a dictionary containing 1dim arrays for each quantity in code units:
+`getvar` returns a dictionary containing 1dim arrays for each quantity in code units:

 ```julia